Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-shuffle-array.md

 ## JavaScript Shuffle Array

-As mentioned in the introduction, we will be using the `sort` method.
+As the introduction mentions, we will use the `sort` method.
 In the end, we will have all items in a randomized order.

-This method, without any parameters, will sort an array in a natural way like 123 and abc.
+This method, without any parameters, will sort an array naturally like 123 and ABC.

 See the following example: